 The vulnerability, now called ROBOT, an acronym for “Return of Bleichenbacher’s Oracle Threat” was tested, with the findings being sent to the vulnerable sites to ensure they could get a patch created before the researchers went public with it.

 Understanding the threats that are being used against businesses can go a long way toward helping you keep yours secure.
-For more information about the ROBOT vulnerability or what we can do to keep your company’s network secure, contact Michell Consulting Group today at 305-592-5620.
+For more information about the ROBOT vulnerability or what we can do to keep your company’s network secure, contact COMPANYNAME today at PHONENUMBER.